tripledio/tripledio.github.io/about.md

 We don't want to be a big company.
 We want to be a _professional_ company.

+## Triple D goals

+Our overall goal is to deliver high quality software.
+Rock SOLID, well designed software that fits your needs.
+And that will pay of it's investment for years.
+In order to achieve this we have the following goals:

+### Achieving a partnership with our customer.
+   We value open communication higher then negotiated contracts.
+The end goal of a successful partnership is that both partners are pleased with the result.
+We want to build the software you *need* and that will enable you from continuously reaping the benefits from the well designed solution in the *future*.
+For this open an honest communication is a necessity.
+How else can we built *your* great software *together*?

+### Upholding a very high quality standard.
+  A Triple D professional is constantly honing their skills.
+We want to deliver our best work, all the time. *It is not good enough that it works*

+  We take pride in our work and take responsibility for it.
+We don't cut corners.
+We don't _ship shit_

+  In order to achieve this we need to adherence to certain principles.
+So that we can work fast and steady when it matters.
+Because as the saying goes: _We don't rise to the level of our expectations, we fall to the level of our training_.

+  That is why at triple D you are expected to
+    + constantly learn and keep yourselves up to date
+    + continuously practicing your craft.
+    + work methodical and disciplined.
+    + be professional

+ ### Be prepared
+   A big part of software development lies in supporting the actual development.
+Continuous integration, continuous delivery, an issue tracking system.
+All of these enable the developers to work at full speed.
+We don';t want to waste time on the same issues on each project.
+That is why we come with solutions for many of these problems out of the box.
+A project setup, a continuous integration and delivery pipeline.
+A lot of pieces of the puzzle are present, others are designed for the customer or updated and refined as we go.

+   It's not a cure-all platform, it's a start with rockets strapped to it.

 # Our services

 ## Software hive